damageless/MyoTaskerPlugin/README.md

 License
 ----

 Myo Tasker Plugin code is under the MIT license.
-All third-party libraries, code and imagse retain their respective licenses.
+All third-party libraries, code and images retain their respective licenses.

 The MIT License (MIT)